Kis-My-Journey

-The First Edition A packaging came in a pink pouch with Original Sticker Set A, while the First Edition B packaging came in a blue pouch with Original Sticker Set B. The First Edition A, First Edition B, and first press run of Regular Edition packages（AVCD-93002X）each came with a prize entry serial code.
-Each package comes with one of two deluxe 20-page photo booklet, with first editions A and B both including one and regular and Kis-My Shop editions having another.

 Three days after release, Kis-My-Ft2 started on their first 4-dome tour titled 2014 Concert Tour Kis-My-Journey.

+Overview

+The main song on the album, "Seven Journey," was written by the duo Kimaguren.
+The lyrics were written by Kurei and composed by Iseki, and the arrangement was done by Gira Mundo and the Kimaguren team, who worked together to produce the title song.
+The music video for the title song was created around the theme of a new journey and the feeling of adventure.
+"3.6.5." is the theme song for a TV commercial featuring Kis-My-Ft2, DHC Corporation's acne prevention cosmetics.
+The music video for "3.6.5." is a comical expression of men in the world chasing after the members of Kis-My-Ft2 in order to get beautiful skin that attracts women.

 Commercial performance

 In the Oricon weekly album rankings for the week of July 7, 2014, it debuted at number 1.
 Sales during its first week totaled over 246,000 copies.
 It was the fourth consecutive album since their debut to reach number 1, a feat that had not been accomplished for the three years and one month since Superfly's fourth album.